ICS-in-CSS

 U W

-I wish you a pleasent voyage
+I wish you a pleasant voyage

 Numerals appended to two flags permit for more detailed messages...